craftingcity/The-Known-World/Prenotes May 17 23.md

 > Giant gorilla eating ghost people, used spell to get through, go around or dont go.
 Wizards are corrupt, fuck this place, we are leaving, ttyl

+they head beyond the city after sending Grande's message in search of the